-Summary: Home prices in Seattle are very high relative to the average in Washington State. but so are rental prices.
-This article will explain why Seattle homeowners may convert their homes to rental properties in 2020.
+Home prices in Seattle are very high relative to the average in Washington State, but so are rental prices.

-According to real estate data service Zillow, rents in the Seattle area are higher compared to the state average, as well as the average for the entire Seattle Metro Area.
-Seattle’s average rent is currently $2,600, which is much higher than the state of Washington’s rent of $1,995.
+According to real estate data service Zillow, rents in the Seattle area are very high compared to other nearby cities, as well as the average for the entire Seattle Metro Area.
+Seattle’s average rent is currently $1,933, which is a pretty hefty price.

 But given the high price to buy a home in Seattle, this may have contributed to the influx of renters moving to the Seattle area in recent years.

 This robust rental market, together with general home appreciation, can present some opportunities for Seattle homeowners today.
 Those who are able to move to more expensive homes would do well to consider retaining their present residences, converting them to rental property to provide income.